fdeblasio/pokeemerald-expansion/notes.md

 - Give Zapdos, Tapu Koko, and Kilowattrel Bolt Beak?
 - Edit Surskit mass outbreak?
 - Map out progression of low/medium/high power moves for each type/move type and improve level up movesets for more STAB
-- Implement changing Deoxys forms at Fallarbor or from bag

 ### Items
 - Get Exp.
 Share from Steven instead of from Mr. Stone after